Mexico City to Oaxaca - 8 Days

 Puebla

 After breakfast, learn the local lingo with an informal Spanish lesson as you travel to Puebla.
-Along the way, you’ll stop at the UNESCO World Heritage site of Teotihuacan – an archaeological site that predated the Aztec Empire by more than a thousand years!
+Along the way, you’ll stop at the UNESCO World Heritage site of Teotihuacan – an archaeological site built by the Teotihuacano people more than 1000 years before the Aztecs arrived in the area!
 Then join a local family for lunch before continuing on to Puebla – known for its culinary history, architecture, pottery and the painted Talavera tiles that adorn buildings here.
 When you arrive, head out for an orientation walk to get your bearings.
-Tonight, join your leader for a drink at La Pasita Bar.
-Pasita is a sweet liqueur made of raisins, served in a caballito (tequila glass) and decorated with a cube of fresh goat cheese and a raisin stuck on a toothpick.
-This bar is particularly famous because of its way of serving the pasita.
+Tonight, join your leader for a drink at La Pasita Bar – pasita is a sweet liqueur made of raisins, served in a caballito (tequila glass) and decorated with a cube of fresh goat cheese and a raisin on a toothpick.

 Day 4